 NOTE: Grading and Improvement Plan Format Sheets and Templates have been prepared as part of a continuing effort to enhance the timely completion of the review and permit process for grading and public improvements.
 The intent is to guide an applicant or their representative through plan preparation for grading and public improvement drawings so that review costs are limited to resolution of engineering related issues and not required format.

 The intended user should understand that this information is not static and that future revisions, clarifications and or additions are to be anticipated.

-A construction cost estimate is required for every engineering permit.
+A construction cost estimate is required for Grading and/or Right-of-Way Permits.
 Bonding and permitting fees are required according to the City of San Diego Municipal Code Chapter 12, Article 9, Division 01, Section 9 (§129.0119) and are based upon earthwork and improvement totals and the most current Unit Price List.